 Always evaluate your regular spending habits to determine the card that best suits your needs before applying.

 The Chase Sapphire Reserve can be a treasure trove of points and benefits for ultimate rewards seekers.
 But the perks come at a price — $550 to be exact.
 Make sure you can really reap the benefits of this card to the max before signing up.
 But if you can, the Chase Sapphire Reserve is a huge value-add for your wallet and future travel plans.

 How does the Chase Sapphire Reserve differ from the Chase Sapphire Preferred?

 These two cards both earn points, but their main differences are annual fee and rewards boost.
 The Preferred Card’s annual fee is $95 compared to the Reserve’s $550 price tag.
 Max redemption value for the Preferred is 1 point =1.25 cent.
 With the Reserve you can earn up to 1.5 cents per 1 point.

 Is the Chase Sapphire Reserve good for everyday purchases?

-You can use your Chase Sapphire Reserve for everyday purchases, and can earn 3x points on dining out, and travel, as well as at grocery stores (up to $1,000 in monthly spend through April 30th, 2021), but you’ll only get 1 point per dollar on everyday expenses outside of those categories.
+You can use your Chase Sapphire Reserve for everyday purchases, and can earn bonus points on dining out, and travel, but you’ll only get 1 point per dollar on everyday expenses outside of those categories.
 Because of that, it might make sense to pair your Reserve card with another credit card that earns more rewards or cash back on everyday spending.